Mediavine Review (Should You Make the Switch?)

 Use Wise

-If you’re a non-US blogger like me and you don’t want to lose money on your local bank’s or PayPal’s fees and exchange rates, then you might want to open a Wise account.
+If you’re a non-US blogger like me and you don’t want to lose money on your local bank’s or PayPal’s fees and exchange rates, then I recommend opening a Wise account.

 In my payment settings in the Mediavine dashboard, I request for my revenue to be deposited in my US bank account associated with my Wise account.
 This carries no fees.